 The hon.
 Member is raising a very important point.
 The chief medical officer and the chief scientific adviser, together with my right hon.
 Friend the Health Secretary, will be saying a little bit more in the next couple of days about what we are going to do to delay the advance of coronavirus—in Parliament and in other large gatherings.
 We are still at the containment stage—she will understand the distinction that the Government are making—and when we come to the delay phase, she will be hearing a lot more detail about what we propose to do with large gatherings and places such as Parliament.

-My consituent Tom Channon was just 18 years old when he tragically died at the Eden Roc complex in Majorca in July 2018.
+My consituent Tom Channon was just 18 years old when he tragically died at the Eden Roc complex in Mallorca in July 2018.
 This incident was totally preventable and avoidable.
 It came just five weeks after Tom Hughes from Wrexham fell to his death at the same site in similar circumstances.
 Nothing had been done to make the site safe.
-An independent surveyor report has pointed to serious health and safety deficiencies, Tom’s parents, John and Ceri Channon, have been campaigning for a criminal case to be brought against those responsible.
+An independent surveyor report has pointed to serious health and safety deficiencies; Tom’s parents, John and Ceri Channon, have been campaigning for a criminal case to be brought against those responsible.
 Will my right hon.
-Friend the Prime Minister use all his influence to press the Spanish authorities to pursue a criminal prosecution that not only seeks justice for Tom but also sends a clear message to other accommodation-owners in Majorca to prevent similar tragedies from occurring in future?
+Friend the Prime Minister use all his influence to press the Spanish authorities to pursue a criminal prosecution that not only seeks justice for Tom but sends a clear message to other accommodation-owners in Mallorca to prevent similar tragedies from occurring in future?